Your baby’s sleeping patterns

 - Sleeping with another child.

 - Sleeping with an adult who has been smoking, drinking alcohol or taking any drugs which cause drowsiness or affect depth of sleep.

 Sleeping on a sofa or any other soft surface also carries much higher risks for your baby.
 There are also safe sleeping guidelines depending on where your baby sleeps.
-Read more about co-sleeping safely with your baby, bedside sleeping and sleeping safely in a cot.
+Read more about co-sleeping safely with your baby and sleeping safely in a cot.